cku3/Interactive-Lab-Hub/labs/lab3/lab3.md

 ### 1. Reading and writing values to the Arduino EEPROM

 **a.
 Does it matter what actions are assigned to which state?
 Why?**
+Yes because you want to go in a certain order and maintain which state does what throughout the execution.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**
+It's not being executed continuously, only one time at the start.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**
+1024 bytes

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**
+Convert the data read to the byte data type after AnalogRead.
+For I2C, you can use the Wire.write to send the byte data over, assigning the data type within the function's argument.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**
+Split the data value up into multiple bytes and store them in consecutive addresses.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**